 - No talking, cell phone use, or school work during this minute

 - Encourage students to put away all distractions

-- Direct students to listen to announcement and signals the start of a “Mindful Minute” at the beginning of the school day
+- The teachers signals the start of a “Mindful Moment” at the beginning of the school day

 Currently, 12 states mandate a “Moment of Silence” and 24 other states encourage the practice in schools.
 While it is not required in California schools, we believe in taking this positive, proactive approach to our students’ well-being.
 Please continue reading for answers to frequently asked questions.